-All Members must be parties to the Eclipse Foundation Membership Agreement, including the requirement set forth in Section 2.2 to follow the Bylaws and then-current policies of the Eclipse Foundation, including but not limited to the Intellectual Property and Anti-Trust Policies.
+All Members of the working group must be parties to the Eclipse Foundation Membership Agreement, including the requirement set forth in Section 2.2 to abide by and adhere to the Bylaws and then-current policies of the Eclipse Foundation, including but not limited to the Intellectual Property and Antitrust Policies.

-In the event of any conflict between the terms set forth in this Working Group's Charter and the Eclipse Foundation Bylaws, Membership Agreement, Eclipse Development Process, Eclipse Industry Working Group Process, or any policies of the Eclipse Foundation, the terms of the Eclipse Foundation Bylaws, Membership Agreement, process, or policy shall take precedence.
+In the event of any conflict between the terms set forth in this working group's charter and the Eclipse Foundation Bylaws, Membership Agreement, Development Process, Working Group Process, or any policies of the Eclipse Foundation, the terms of the Eclipse Foundation Bylaws, Membership Agreement, process, or policy shall take precedence.

-The OpenMobility working group is open at any time to all new members who meet these conditions.
+The openMobility working group is open at any time to all new members who meet these conditions.

-During the incubation phase, there are two classes of OpenMobility working group membership - Participant and Committer.
+During the incubation phase, there are two classes of openMobility working group membership - Participant and Committer.
 Each of these classes is described in detail below.

 Participant Members are typically organizations that view an open mobility simulation framework as strategic to their organization and are willing to invest significant resources to sustain and shape the activities of this working group.
-Typical Participant Members include industry users of the technologies and results provided by the OpenMobility working group.
+Typical Participant Members include industry users of the technologies and results provided by the openMobility working group.

 Committer Members are individuals who through a process of meritocracy defined by the Eclipse Development Process are able to contribute and commit code to the Eclipse Foundation projects included in the scope of this working group.
 Committers may be members by virtue of working for a member organization, or may choose to complete the membership process independently if they are not.
 For further explanation and details, see the “Eclipse Committer Membership” page.

-This OpenMobility working group is designed as:
+This openMobility working group is designed as: